saketkc/pysradb/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you\'re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with
+5. When you are done making changes, check that lint, tests, packaging, and documentation pass locally:
-    tox:

     ``` shell
     $ flake8 pysradb tests
+    $ coverage run --source pysradb -m pytest
+    $ coverage report -m
-    $ python setup.py test or py.test
+    $ python -m build
-    $ tox
+    $ make docs
     ```

-    To get flake8 and tox, just pip install them into your virtualenv.
+    The docs build includes notebooks and uses the Furo Sphinx theme.

 6. Commit your changes and push your branch to GitHub: